 VERDICT / Moneydance has strong budgeting features as well as robust reporting and investment-monitoring tools to help you track your finances.

-Moneydance is a personal finance software for Mac that allows you to directly connect with financial institutions, including your investment accounts.
+Moneydance is a personal finance software application for Mac that allows you to directly connect with financial institutions, including your investment accounts.
 Because of the strength of its connectivity as well as its easy-to-use budget tools and investment features, Moneydance receives the Top Ten Reviews Silver Award.

 There are default categories, such as groceries and rent, but you can add your own.
-You need to manually categorize each transaction, but transactions from the same source are automatically tagged when you download new transactions, which is a nice feature that can save you time after the initial setup.
+You need to manually categorize each transaction, but future purchases from the same source are automatically tagged when you download new transactions, which is a nice feature that can save you time after the initial setup.

-If you want to track the fund fees you pay, you need to enter those manually.
+If you want to track the fees you pay, you need to enter those manually.
 You can manage and monitor investments only through the desktop version of the software; the mobile app doesn't support investments.